-- Respondents should have completed the survey until the end and should have agreed to the terms and conditions of the survey. - Respondents who filled out the survey in less than three minutes are excluded from the survey, as it was deemed impossible to fill out the survey thoroughly and in its entirety in under three minutes. - Respondents who indicated unusually high values to open questions with continuous variables (kilometres driven in a day, kilometres driven in a year, purchase price of a BEV and purchase price of an Internal Combustion Engine Vehicle -ICEV) were excluded from the results. - Respondents who indicated not being in possession of a drivers' licence were excluded. - Respondents who came up in nonsensical patterns of answers to open questions were excluded.
+- Respondents should have completed the survey until the end and should have agreed to the terms and conditions of the survey. - Respondents who filled out the survey in less than three minutes are excluded from the survey, as it was deemed impossible to fill out the survey thoroughly and in its entirety in under three minutes. - Respondents who indicated unusually high values to open questions with continuous variables (kilometres driven in a day, kilometres driven in a year, purchase price of a BEV and purchase price of an Internal Combustion Engine Vehicle -ICEV) were excluded from the results. - Respondents who indicated not owning a driver's licence were excluded. - Respondents who came up with nonsensical patterns of answers to open questions were excluded.

-The validation of the datasets was finalised mid-October.
-For the AVERE dataset the validation was carried out in early January 2023.
-A total of 1,529 responses were considered as valid for the general population.
-Out of these, there were 1,466 non-BEV and 63 BEV drivers (4.1% of the total responses).
-There were no BEV-drivers reached through AVERE.
+The validation of the datasets was finalised in mid-October.
+For the AVERE dataset, the validation was carried out in early January 2023.
+A total of 1,654 responses were considered valid for the general population.
+Out of these, there were 1,614 non-BEV and 40 BEV drivers (2.4% of the total responses).
+For the AVERE data set, there were a total of 166 responses, all from BEV drivers.
+The total number of BEV Austrian drivers surveyed from both datasets is 206.

-To compare and later weigh the results in accordance with education levels, the respondent's answers were standardised and converted to the International Standard Classification of Education (ISCED) notation14.
+To compare and later weigh the results per education level, the respondent's answers were standardised and converted to the International Standard Classification of Education (ISCED) notation14.
 Moreover, respondents were considered BEV drivers when their first, second or third car is a BEV.
 The results of the survey were weighted according to education levels, age group and gender of the population, respective to each country.
-The survey weights were computed using the post-stratification and conditional variance estimation technique.
+The survey weights were computed using the post-stratification and conditional variance estimation techniques.
 The resulting weights were trimmed between 0.3 and 3.
 The weighting process allows to make claims about the target population, instead of the survey sample alone.
 Because of the weighting process, all results are presented as a percentage of the total.

 To improve the relevance of the analysis of the BEV drivers alone, the survey conducted on BEV drivers (from AVERE) was combined with the survey conducted on the general population.
+As previously mentioned, the total BEV responses after combining both data sets are 206.
 As a result of the choice to combine the datasets, the proportion of BEV drivers in the analysis is not representative of the population proportion.
-However, claims can be made about the BEV driving population.
-Nevertheless, and as previously mentioned, in the case of Denmark there were no BEV-drivers reached through AVERE.
+However, claims can be made about the BEV-driving population.